 CHILD SAFETY VOLUNTEER INDUCTION SESSION

-As part of our commitment to continuous improvement in our approach to child safety and wellbeing we will be running a volunteer induction session next MONDAY, MARCH 27 at 9:30am online via WebEx.
+As part of our commitment to continuous improvement in our approach to child safety and wellbeing we will be running a volunteer induction session in Week 4, Term 3 online via WebEx.
 All volunteers at Avondale Primary School are required to hold a current Working with Children Check Clearance and attend a volunteer induction session.
-This includes canteen helpers, classroom helpers etc. People wanting to attend this meeting need to email the school by 3pm Friday March, 24 avondale.ps@education.vic.gov.au to receive the meeting invitation.
+This includes canteen helpers, classroom helpers etc. More information to be provided in our next newsletter.

 The implementation of the school's philosophy to develop each student is enhanced by an active and supportive community.

 All parent helpers are required to sign in at the school office and abide by our Child Safety Code of Conduct.
-Avondale Primary School now requires all volunteers/ parent helpers apply for a volunteer Working With Children Check (WWC) and attend a school run OHS induction session.
+Avondale Primary School requires all volunteers/ parent helpers to hold a current Working With Children Check Clearance (WWCC) and attend a school run Child Safety and OHS volunteer induction session.
 These are held once per term.
 Click here for more information on how to appy for a Working With Children Check.
 Department guidelines and policy are available using the following link:

 Suitability Checks for School Volunteers and Visitors DET